 Figure 9: This CD13 vs Side Scatter dot plot shows all viable cells.
 CD13 is expressed on maturing granulocytes with variable intensity dependent on maturational stage (blue).
 It is expressed at a variably high level on promyelocytes and a low level on myelocytes with increasing expression as they mature toward granulocytes, where it is expressed at a high level.
 CD13 is expressed at a high level on mature monocytes (green) and a lower level on immature monocytes with variable expression on myeloid progenitors.
-Progenitors (purple) do not express CD13.
+The expanded progenitors (purple) express dim to absent CD13.

 Figure 10: This CD64 vs Side Scatter dot plot shows all viable cells.
 CD64 is expressed at its highest level on mature and immature monocytes (green) and at a slightly lower level on promyelocytes and myelocytes (blue).
 CD64 is not well expressed on resting mature granulocytes (blue), but increases in expression with granulocyte activation.
 CD64 is not expressed on lymphoid cells or most CD34 positive progenitors.
-Progenitors (purple) do not express CD64.
+The expanded progenitors (purple) do not express CD64.

 Figure 11: This CD34 vs Side Scatter dot plot shows all viable cells.
 CD34 is a marker of early hematopoietic progenitors.
 It is expressed on hematopoietic stem cells, early myeloid progenitors (myeloblasts), and immature B and T cells (lymphoblasts).
 CD34 positive progenitors typically have low to intermediate side scatter in the CD45 dim gate with immature B cell progenitors having lower side scatter than immature myeloid progenitors.
 Mature granulocytes, monocytes, and lymphocytes are negative for CD34.
-Progenitors (purple) do not express CD34.
+The expanded progenitors (purple) variably express CD34.

 Figure 12: This CD14 vs Side Scatter dot plot shows all viable cells.
 CD14 is expressed at a high level on mature monocytes (green) and at a variably lower level on immature monocytes.
 CD14 is also expressed on mature granulocytes at a low level.
-Progenitors (purple) do not express CD14.
+The expanded progenitors (purple) do not express CD14.
+The apparent dim CD14 expression is due to increased compensation background from the bright CD34.

 Figure 13: This HLA-DR vs Side Scatter dot plot shows all viable cells.
 HLA-DR is expressed on antigen presenting cells including monocytes (green) and plasmacytoid dendritic cells.
 It is also expressed on CD34 positive progenitors, mature (red) and immature B cells, and activated T cells (red).
-Progenitors (purple) do not express HLA-DR.
+The expanded progenitors (purple) variably express HLA-DR.

 Figure 14: This CD11b vs Side Scatter dot plot shows all viable cells.
 CD11b is expressed on maturing granulocytes beginning at the late promyelocyte stage (blue), and on monocytes (green).
 CD11b is also expressed on NK cells (red) and basophils.
-Progenitors (purple) do not express CD11b.
+The expanded progenitors (purple) do not express CD11b.

 Figure 15.
 This CD11b vs CD16 dot plot shows all viable cells.
-CD11b is expressed on monocytes, immature and mature granulocytes and NK cells.
-CD16 is expressed on immature and mature granulocytes and a subset of NK cells.
+CD11b is expressed on monocytes (in green), immature and mature granulocytes (in blue) and NK cells (in red).
+CD16 is expressed on immature and mature granulocytes (in blue) and a subset of NK cells (in red).
 During granulocytic maturation, most promyelocytes lack CD11b and CD16 and acquire CD11b as they mature toward myelocytes.
 CD16 is then acquired at a low level on metamyelocytes and progressively increases with maturation to mature granulocytes, where it is expressed at its highest level.
-Progenitors (purple) do not express CD11b or CD16.

 Figure 16.
 This CD16 vs CD13 dot plot shows all viable cells.
-CD13 is expressed on maturing granulocytes, monocytes, basophils, and CD34 positive progenitors.
-CD16 is expressed on maturing granulocytes and a subset of NK cells.
+CD13 is expressed on maturing granulocytes (blue), monocytes (green), basophils, and CD34 positive progenitors.
+CD16 is expressed on maturing granulocytes (blue) and a subset of NK cells (red).
 During granulocytic maturation, CD13 is expressed variably by promyelocytes without CD16 and lose CD13 as they mature to myelocytes.
 Myelocytes then simultaneously acquire CD13 and CD16 as they mature from metamyelocytes having low CD16 to mature granulocytes having high expression of both CD13 and CD16.
-Progenitors (purple) do not express CD16 or CD13.